bblodfon/usefun/README.md

 <!-- badges: end -->

 A collection of useful functions that I have used in various projects and in other R packages.
-They support some miscellaneous operations on data frames, matrices and vectors, pretty printing of vector names and values in an R notebook, quick saving of data to a file, making a multiple densities plot, etc.
+They support some miscellaneous operations on lists, data frames, matrices and vectors, pretty printing of vector names and values in an R notebook, quick saving of data to a file, making a multiple densities plot, etc.